|You’re building your own house?|

 Your cooking is the best!

-You’re is the contraction of "you are" and is often followed by the present participle.
+You’re is the contraction of "you are" and can be followed by a present participle, noun, or adjective.

 You’re going to be late.